Developer(s) – Pasta Games

 Originality – 7/10

 Though this title clearly has its influences, like many indie titles I’ve reviewed this year, both gameplay concepts have been handled nicely, and the end result is something fairly unique.
-Gameplay elements of second-generation titles were inherently similar to one another, but the best ones, such as Dig Dug and Yars’ Revenge always had certain characteristics and properties, which made them stand out, and this is no exception.
+Gameplay elements of second-generation titles were inherently similar to one another, but the best ones, such as Dig Dug and Yars’ Revenge always had certain characteristics and properties, that made them stand out, and this is no exception.

 Happii